Ground Level Deck: How To Build it the Right Way in 2025

 • Marking the Layout: Use stakes and string to outline your deck’s footprint.
 Measure diagonally between opposite corners to check for squareness; adjust if necessary until both diagonal measurements are equal.

 • Installing the Joists: Place pressure-treated beams directly on the ground, running perpendicular to the final deck board direction.
 Ensure each beam is level and properly supported along its entire length.
+Before attaching any hardware, verify that your ground level deck framing plans account for proper airflow to prevent moisture from being trapped beneath the structure.
 Secure the joists to the beams using galvanized screws or joist hangers.

 • Choosing Boards: Select decking boards that are straight and free of significant knots.
 If using wood, pre-treat the cut ends with a wood preservative to extend their life.

-• Laying the Boards: Start laying your decking boards from one edge of the deck, working towards the other.
+• Laying the Boards: Start laying your decking boards from one point of the deck, working towards the other.
 Ensure each board is aligned and straight as you progress.

 • Spacing the Boards: Use spacers to maintain consistent gaps between the decking boards for drainage and expansion.
 Typically, a gap of about 1/8 inch is advisable.